Digital Menu Boards for Hotel Restaurants: The Complete Setup Guide

 About Leah Hill

-Leah Hill is the Senior Technical Content & Product Marketing Manager at EvergreenHQ, where she turns complex bar and restaurant tech into clear, practical stories operators can actually use.
-Drawing on years of experience with POS systems, inventory platforms, and front-of-house tools, she specializes in explaining how technology, automation, and AI can simplify daily service and boost profitability.
+Leah Hill is the Senior Technical Content & Product Marketing Manager at EvergreenHQ, where she turns bar and restaurant tech into clear, practical stories operators can actually use.
+Drawing on years of experience with POS systems, inventory platforms, and front-of-house tools, she specializes in explaining how technology and automation can simplify daily service and boost profitability.